itsAyush5/Project-12-Klyro-AI/README.md

 # Introduction to Klyro

-Welcome to **Klyro**, a highly optimized premium AI chat interface.
+Welcome to **Klyro AI**, a highly optimized premium AI chat interface.
 Designed with an "Ethereal Command Center" aesthetic, Klyro serves as a beautiful front-end client for connecting with state-of-the-art open source and commercial AI models.

 > **Note:** Klyro is a purely front-end interface.
 All intelligence is provided by the OpenRouter API.

 ## Getting Started

-Using Klyro is designed to be completely frictionless:
+Using Klyro AI is designed to be completely frictionless:

 ### Selecting Models